davidmelash/web_scraping_selenium/README.md

 https://github.com/operasoftware/operachromiumdriver/releases

 Then you need unzip it.
-/#It is recommended to move webdriver to C:\Program Files (x86)
+\#It is recommended to move webdriver to C:\Program Files (x86)

 #### Running the code
 ***